janosgyerik/cheatsheets/IntelliJ-cheat-sheet.md

     cmd fn left         jump to top
     cmd fn right        jump to bottom
-    cmd shift F7        Edit | Find | Highlight Usages in File
+    cmd shift F7        Edit | Find | Highlight Usages in File control shift q     View | Context Info: see the declaration of the current method without the need to scroll to it

 Macros
 ------